stainii/EasyMail/the-story-behind.md

 ## Step 3: Always open the app on the "home" screen, never on the "send message" screen
-As mentioned earlier, my grand mother does not find the back button on the phone.
+As mentioned earlier, my grandmother does not find the back button on the phone.
 The back button may be always found at the same place, it is not a physical button.
 The home button is more accessible, since, yeah, it's a real **button**.

-**In practice, my grand mother always presses the home button.**
+**In practice, my grandmother always presses the home button.**

 That's not a problem.
 In the contrary: I've told her: "If you're stuck, just press that button.
 Then you can re-open the app and start over again".